 - Paying for unexpected expenses (such as medical bills or repairs to your home or car)

 Because of SoFi’s relatively strict credit score and income requirements, SoFi loans are best for those who already have a solid credit history, stable income, and can wait a few days for their loans to be funded.
 SoFi loans are probably not the best source of emergency funds.
-For example, if you’ve recently lost your source of income, you may be better off finding a lender with looser income requirements and same-day funding.
+For example, if you’ve recently lost your source of income, you may be better off finding a lender with looser income requirements.

 If you have an existing SoFi loan or use SoFi’s investment or banking platforms, using SoFi again will provide you the convenience of your finances all in one place.
 You may also be eligible for a member rate discount.
 However, be sure to compare rates and fees from multiple lenders to make sure you’re actually getting the best deal.